 Some parents/carers and pupils have been consulted directly through survey and structured lesson content.
+Parents/carers and pupils have also been represented by a working party, pupil council, and focus groups.

 Further consultation with parents/carers and pupils will be carried out when the policy is reviewed, which happens at least every 3 years.